Yamaai-no-Yado KIYASUYA

 Promotes blood circulation, helping to reduce sensitivity to cold

-Stimulates metabolism and supports the body’s natural detoxification process
+Stimulates metabolism and supports natural detoxification

 Anion Graphs